|John M. Barry

 Fourth Annual Literature + Medicine Conference

-The 2013 Literature + Medicine event will be hosted at Texas Health Dallas on Oct.
-24 from 5 to 7:30 p.m.
+The 2013 Literature + Medicine event was hosted at Texas Health Dallas on Oct.
+24.

-Each year this event features a prominent writer as speaker at an evening seminar and this year is no different.
-The 2013 speaker will be New York Times best-selling author John M. Barry, who has written such works as The Great Influenza: The story of the deadliest pandemic in history and Rising Tide: The Great Mississippi Flood of 1927 and How It Changed America.
+Each year this event features a prominent writer as speaker at an evening seminar.
+This year was no different.
+The 2013 speaker was New York Times best-selling author John M. Barry, who has written such works as The Great Influenza: The story of the deadliest pandemic in history and Rising Tide: The Great Mississippi Flood of 1927 and How It Changed America.

 About the Program Director

 A native of Ohio, Dr. John F. Harper found his way to Texas to pursue education at Southern Methodist University and The University of Texas Southwestern Medical School.
 Dr. Harper has been a cardiologist on the medical staff of Texas Health Dallas for more than 30 years.
 He also serves as the medical director of inpatient heart and vascular services, as well as one of the key clinical faculty members of the hospital’s internal medicine residency program and holds the Jennie Metcalf Ewton Chair for Cardiology.